 Hypersensitivity: anaphylactic reactions and angioedema requiring airway management and hospitalization

 Amlodipine: The following postmarketing event has been reported infrequently where a causal relationship is uncertain: gynecomastia.
 In postmarketing experience, jaundice and hepatic enzyme elevations (mostly consistent with cholestasis or hepatitis), in some cases severe enough to require hospitalization, have been reported in association with use of amlodipine.

 No drug interaction studies have been conducted with Tekamlo and other drugs, although studies with the individual aliskiren and amlodipine besylate components are described below.

 Itraconazole: Avoid co-administration of itraconazole with aliskiren [see Clinical Pharmacology (12.3].

-Non-Steroidal Anti-Inflammatory Agents(NSAIDs) including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors): In patients who are elderly, volume-depleted (including those on diuretic therapy), or with compromised renal function, co-administration of NSAIDs, including selective COX-2 inhibitors with agents that affect the renin-angiotensin system, including aliskiren, may result in deterioration of renal function, including possible acute renal failure.
+Non-Steroidal Anti-Inflammatory Agents(NSAIDs) including selective Cyclooxygenase-2 inhibitors (COX-2 inhibitors): In patients who are elderly, volume-depleted (including those on diuretic therapy), or with compromised renal function, co-administration of NSAIDs, including selective COX-2 inhibitors with agents that affect the renin-angiotensin-aldosterone system, including aliskiren, may result in deterioration of renal function, including possible acute renal failure.
 These effects are usually reversible.
 Monitor renal function periodically in patients receiving aliskiren and NSAID therapy.

 The antihypertensive effect of aliskiren may be attenuated by NSAIDs.